Earthquake early warning system: United States

 The earliest automated earthquake pre-detection systems were installed in the 1990s; for instance, in California, the Calistoga fire station's system which automatically triggers a citywide siren to alert the entire area's residents of an earthquake.
 Some California fire departments use their warning systems to automatically open overhead doors of fire stations before the earthquake can disable them.

 The United States Geological Survey (USGS) began research and development of an early warning system for the West Coast of the United States in August 2006, and the system became demonstrable in August 2009.
 Following various developmental phases, USGS announced version 2.0 of ShakeAlert which went live during the autumn of 2018, marking the beginning of public alerting capability across California, Oregon and Washington.

 ShakeAlert was designed to issue alerts seconds before significant ground shaking, enabling automatic responses in systems such as urban rail networks.
 It has been integrated into infrastructure operated by the train operator in urban rail systems such as BART (Bay Area Rapid Transit) and LA Metro, to trigger automatic train stopping in the event of nearby seismic activity.

 Although the system became technically capable of issuing alerts to the public in September 2018, distribution of those alerts was delayed until public and private partners developed appropriate dissemination channels.
 The first publicly accessible alert was issued through the ShakeAlertLA mobile application, released in December 2018, which provided warnings specifically for the Los Angeles area.
-On 17 October 2019, California Governor's Office of Emergency Services (Cal OES) announced a statewide rollout of the alert distribution system in California, using mobile apps and the Wireless Emergency Alerts (WEA) system.
+On 17 October 2019, California Governor's Office of Emergency Services (Cal OES) announced a statewide rollout of the alert distribution system in California, using the MyShake mobile app and the Wireless Emergency Alerts (WEA) system.
 California refers to its system as the California Earthquake Early Warning System.
 A statewide alert distribution system was rolled out in Oregon on 11 March 2021 and in Washington on 4 May 2021, completing the alert system for the West Coast.

-ShakeAlert remains in active development, with ongoing expansion of its coverage in particular in other earthquake-prone regions of the United States such as Alaska.
+ShakeAlert remains in active development, with ongoing expansion of its coverage in particular in other earthquake-prone regions of the United States such as Alaska and Nevada.

 Canada

 In 2009, an early warning system called ShakeAlarm was installed and commissioned in Vancouver to protect the George Massey Tunnel, which connects the north and south banks of the Fraser River.
 The system was designed to automatically close tunnel gates in response to incoming strong ground shaking.

 On 29 August 2024, the Canadian Earthquake Early Warning system was launched in British Columbia by Natural Resources Canada (NRCan).
 Alerts generated by this system are delivered to the public via the country's National Public Alerting System (Alert Ready).
 The early warning system was developed in cooperation with the United States Geological Survey (USGS) and is based upon USGS's ShakeAlert system.
 While the two systems are distinct, USGS and NRCan share processing software, algorithms, and real-time data.

-NRCan is expected to expand the system to southern Quebec and eastern Ontario, in the future.
+On 27 November 2025 NRCan expanded the system to Quebec and Ontario.